Raven-s-Soul/Data-Structures-and-Algorithms/Hash/Hash.md

 >>     if n/m = 1 every slot is used only 1 element
 >>     if n/m > 1 more elements then the slots
 >>     if n/m < 1 less elemntts then the slots
+>>     n/m = Alpha can be used to describe the speed
+> When Alpha is getting too close to a specific value we double the m, but doing so can keep Theta 1 by splitting the cost with the past insertions (Theta 1) over time, like on the [complexity amortized](../Lists/Lists.md#crescita-telescopica--complessità-ammortizzata).